Water of Leith: Water of Leith Walkway

+Water of Leith Conservation Trust

-A visitor centre is open to the public where the Union Canal passes over the Water of Leith via the Slateford Aqueduct at Slateford, in south-west Edinburgh.
-The Water of Leith Conservation Trust is dedicated to the conservation and enhancement of the river.
-The Trust provides education programs about the river and the environment.
+The Water of Leith Conservation Trust, founded in 1988 is a registered charity whose objective is to "conserve the Water of Leith and its environs" and "promote the natural and built heritage of the river".
+The Trust runs educational programs and operates a visitor centre close to where the Union Canal passes over the Water of Leith via the Slateford Aqueduct in south-west Edinburgh.

 Wildlife

-The river is stocked with brown trout, and also contains wild grayling, eels, stone loach, minnow, three-spined stickleback and flounder.
+The river contains 15 different types of fish including brown trout, wild grayling, eels, stone loach, minnow, three-spined stickleback and flounder.
 A few sea-trout run the river, and occasional Atlantic salmon are reported, although those from which scale samples have been obtained have turned out to be from other catchments.

 Until the weirs are either demolished or furnished with effective fish-passes, there is little chance of a population of salmon establishing themselves in this river again.
-Roe deer, badgers, otters and other mammals are occasionally seen.
+Roe deer, badgers, otters and other mammals are often seen.
 The river and its environs are the haunt of a wide variety of woodland and water birds, including kingfisher, grey heron, pied wagtail, great spotted woodpecker and white-throated dipper.